vergecurrency/verge-ruby-client/README.md

 ## Can't I just use a client for bitcoin or litecoin?

 Perhaps, but this way you don't need to worry about any current or future api inconsistencies.
-Plus, why use a tool built for an inferior alt coin?